jzills/Serilog.Sinks.AspNetCore.App.SignalR/README.md

 ## Summary

-An easy to use Serilog sink for SignalR.
+An easy-to-use Serilog sink that enables logging to SignalR in ASP.NET Core applications.

 ## Usage